-The icon was cast in her first-ever film at the age of 17 and has gone on to establish herself as an actress of incredible caliber over the past 75 years.
+The icon was cast in her first-ever film at the age of 17 and has gone on to establish herself as an actress of incredible caliber over the past eight decades.

 Lansbury made her entry into the world of acting through the 1944 psychological-thriller Gaslight.
 According to Variety, during the pre-production phase of the film, MGM was facing some trouble finding the right person to play the role of the sullen but flirtatious maid, Nancy, when co-scripter John Van Druten suggested the teenage daughter of British theater actress Moyna MacGill.
 He'd seen something in her and his intuition turned out to be right on the mark when Lansbury aced the screen test and was cast in her first film role four days later.